cheyannerichardson/cheyannerichardson/README.md

 # Hi, I'm Cheyanne <img src="./happy_sheltie.gif" width="100px">

-**Data Analysis - Spatial Visualization - Cultural Heritage - Human-Centered Design**
+**Data Analysis - Spatial Visualization - Human-Centered Design - Climate‑Resilient Planning**

 ## About Me

 I’m a data analysit with a background in cultural resource management and occupational therapy, now focusing on spatial data analysis and visualization.
+My work explores how culture, environment, and community intersect.
-I explore how everyday spaces—historical and modern—reveal patterns of culture, memory, and design, using data tools to uncover insights about urban evolution and community impact.
+I analyze how legacy and contemporary spaces reveal patterns of memory, design, and adaptation, using data-driven methods to inform public space planning, urban evolution, and climate‑resilient infrastructure.

 ```mermaid
 graph LR